-The most common way that viruses are passed on is through the hand-to-mouth route - for example, when we cough or sneeze into our hand and then open the door this provides a quick easy method of viral transmission.
-Most people unconsciously touch their faces numerous times a day – if our hands aren’t clean, this can aid the transmission of numerous viruses.
+A common way that viruses are spread is through the hand to mouth route, for example when we cough or sneeze into our hand and then open the door this provides a method of viral transmission.

-The use of social-isolation and social distancing can help with slowing down the spread of coronavirus, therefore the Government has initiated a nationwide social isolation policy.
+The use of social-isolation and social distancing can help with slowing down the spread of coronavirus.

-Ensure you have a robust plan in place to manage your essential shopping.
-Consider using online supermarket delivery services or asking friends or family to help.
-Please remember you don’t need to stockpile food and medicines as this is counterproductive for the wider society.
+Make sure you have a plan in place to make sure you can still get your essential shopping, consider using online shopping or asking family and friends to help.
+Please remember you don't need to stockpile food and medicines.

-Health care providers are currently busier than ever with not only our normal daily management of health and illness but also the increased Coronavirus impact therefore it is important to consider our use of services.
+Health care providers are currently busier than ever with not only our normal daily management of health and illness but also the increased Coronavirus impact therefore it's important to consider our use of services.

-If you start to experience symptoms and believe you could have Coronavirus, do not go to a GP surgery, pharmacy or hospital as you could pass the infection to others.
+If you start to experience symptoms and believe you could have Coronavirus do not delay in booking a test.
+Do not go to a GP surgery, pharmacy or hospital as you could pass the infection to others.

 Use NHS 111 or call NHS 111 if you need to speak to someone.
-The majority of people who contract Coronavirus will experience mild symptoms that can safely be managed at home and will not require medical or hospital treatment, if you are concerned you are at greater risk or your symptoms are severe contact NHS 111 in the first instance.
+The majority of people who contract Coronavirus will experience mild symptoms that can safely be managed at home and will not require medical or hospital treatment.
+If you're concerned that you are at greater risk or your symptoms are severe contact NHS 111 in the first instance.
 All medical emergencies should be managed through 999.
-If you commence with any coronavirus symptoms it is important to contact the NHS testing service on 119 who will advise on your next recommended course of action.

-For general health advice, use credited online resources www.nhs.uk provides evidence based advice, or alternatively try your local pharmacy for advice and signposting.
+For general health advice, use credited online resources www.nhs.uk which provide evidence based advice, or alternatively try your local pharmacy for advice and signposting.

 In the first instance telephone your GP surgery as they may be able to give telephone advice.
 Services like 999 or Accident and Emergency should only be used for genuine emergencies.